cesarfp/ballastlane-blog/README.md

 # Project Title

-Ballast Lane technical excercise that simulates a blog posting system.
+Ballastlane Technical Exercise: Simulating a Blog Posting System

 ## Introduction

-The Ballastlane Blog API is a simple web application developed as part of a technical interview exercise.
-It showcases a .NET C# application using ASP.NET Web API, focusing on Clean Architecture principles and Test-Driven Development (TDD) methodologies.
-This application allows users to perform CRUD operations on blog records and manage user authentication without relying on Entity Framework, Dapper, or Mediator.
+The Ballastlane Blog API is a straightforward web application developed as part of a technical interview exercise.
+It demonstrates a .NET C# application using ASP.NET Web API, emphasizing Clean Architecture principles and Test-Driven Development (TDD) methodologies.
+Users can perform CRUD operations on blog records and manage user authentication without relying on Entity Framework, Dapper, or Mediator.

 ## Technical Architecture

 ### Components

-- **Ballastlane.Blog.Infraestructure**: Contains database and non-related bussines logic implementations.
-The database used for the application was SQL Server 2022.
+- **Presentation layer**
     - **Ballastlane.Blog.Api**: Features ASP.NET Web API endpoints for CRUD operations and user management.

-For this exercise two controllers were created UserController and PostController.
+- **Infrastructure layer**
+    - **Ballastlane.Blog.Infraestructure**: Contains service implementations that are not part of the business logic but are needed for the application to function.

+    - **Ballastlane.Blog.Persistence**: Contains database repository implementations.

     - **Ballastlane.Blog.Database**: Contains all the scripts needed to build the database schema.

+- **Core layer**
-- **Ballastlane.Blog.Application**: Contains business rules and validation, independent of the data layer and API.
+    - **Ballastlane.Blog.Application**: Contains business rules and validation, independent of the infraestructure layer and API.

+    - **Ballaslane.Blog.Domain**: Contains entity definitions relevant to the application domain.

+- **Tests**
     - **Ballastlane.Blog.UnitTests**: Covers all components, ensuring adherence to TDD methodologies.

 ### API Endpoints
 Below are the available endpoints for the Ballast Lane Blog API, detailing how to interact with the blog records and user management functionalities.

 #### User Controller
 This controller defines the register and login endpoints
-- Register endpoint: Implements the user registration.
+- **Register endpoint**: Implements the user registration.
 Currently, an email and a password are needed.
-- Login endpoint: Implements the user login.
-A user needs to be previously registered to be able to login.
-If the login is succesful the endpoint will generate a JWT token to be able to interact with the Post controller endpoints.
+- **Login endpoint**: Implements user login.
+Users must be previously registered to log in.
+If the login is successful, the endpoint will generate a JWT token for interacting with the Post controller endpoints.

 #### Post Controller
-To interact with this controller a JWT token is required.
+To interact with this controller, a JWT token is required.

-- **Create post endpoint**: This endponts allows a user to create posts.
+- **Create post endpoint**: This endpoint allows a user to create posts.
-- **Get post endpoint**: This endpoint get the post especified by the user.
+- **Get post endpoint**: This endpoint retrieves the post specified by the user.
-- **Get posts endpoint**: This endpoint get the list of posts created by the user.
+- **Get posts endpoint**: This endpoint retrieves the list of posts created by the user.
-- **Delete post endpoint**: This endpoint remove the post especified by the user.
+- **Delete post endpoint**: This endpoint removes the post specified by the user.
-- **Update post endpoint**: This endpoint update the post especified by the user.
+- **Update post endpoint**: This endpoint updates the post specified by the user.

 ### Development
 This application was developed following Clean Architecture principles, ensuring a separation of concerns and independence of components.
 The development process was driven by the user stories outlined above.

 ## Running the Application Locally
 This project is fully runnable locally, with Docker preferred for ease of setup and consistency across development environments.
-The application's architecture, design decisions, and functionality are detailed further in this document, providing a comprehensive overview for both users and contributors.
+The application’s architecture, design decisions, and functionality are detailed further in this document, providing a comprehensive overview for both users and contributors.

 ### Prerequisites
 - Git
 - Docker
 - Visual Studio 2022